 I’ve taught various levels of seventh grade through twelfth grade, so every time I make an assignment, my brain automatically begins brainstorming ways to differentiate it for struggling readers or writers.

-Part of the difficulty of this assignment for at-risk students would be all of the higher-order thinking involved.
+Part of the difficulty of the Playlist of My Year assignment for at-risk students would be all of the higher-order thinking involved.
 By design, everything from the initial brainstorming list to the song choices to the theme identification comes from their own head.

 In order to scaffold this process, reduce the number of decisions they would need to make, and promote success, a few differentiation options wouldn’t hurt.